 If you suffer injury or psychological harm as a result of a crime committed abroad in an EU country, you may be able to claim victim compensation.

 EU countries have an agreement that allows victims of crime to be compensated in certain circumstances.
-We can help people apply for criminal injuries compensation from the EU country where the crime occurred.

 The forthcoming Brexit changes to UK membership of the EU will undoubtedly change things but until the break is complete the directive will be honoured by all member states.

 If you have been the victim of a sexual assault or a violent assault whilst on holiday or living / working abroad – you may be able to make a claim for compensation.

 The following countries currently allow for claims on behalf of UK residents:

 ** PLEASE NOTE ** Regrettably we do not handle claims arising from injury suffered abroad.
 However there may be other legal firms who can assist so it is worth making suitable enquiries.